 - Titles may be nominated at any time until October 10 of the year leading up to the award year.
-CTRO Advisory Council members will meet to discuss titles in late October-early November to narrow the list to finalists; they will meet again to discuss and vote on finalists in early December.
+CTRO Advisory Council members will meet once or twice (as needed) to deliberate after October 10.
+CTRO Advisory Council members vote on finalists in early December.
 The vote may be by show of hands at a meeting or by online poll.
 The winner and any honorees are contacted in mid-December.
-The winner will be formally announced in early January.
+The winner and any honorees are formally announced in early January.

 - Floyd’s Pick is coordinated by the Choose to Read Ohio Advisory Council and administered by the State Library of Ohio and Ohioana Library.

 - Year-round: CTRO advisory council members may nominate titles at any time.
 Nominations for the upcoming award year are open from October 1 of the preceding year through October 10 of the current year.
 For example, nominations for the 2022 award year are open from October 1, 2020 through October 10, 2021.
 Nominations for the 2023 award year are open from October 1, 2021 through October 10, 2022.
 There is a 10-day overlap in October when nominations are open for two award years.
 Publication date determines the award year for which a given title is eligible.

-- Late October – early November: CTRO advisory council will meet to discuss nominated titles, narrowing the list to a smaller group of finalists.
+- Late October – early November: CTRO advisory council meets to discuss nominated titles, narrowing the list to a smaller group of finalists.

-- Early December: CTRO advisory council meets for final discussions and to vote for Floyd’s Pick.
+- Early December: CTRO advisory council meets (if needed) for final deliberations.
+CTRO advisors vote individually.

 - Mid-December: CTRO advisory council notifies winner and honorees.
 Ohioana Library staff prepare to invite winner and honorees to Ohioana Book Festival for award ceremony, panel, and book signing.

 - January: Announce winner and honorees widely.

-- April: Present awards at Ohioana Book Festival.
+- April: Present awards at or in conjunction with Ohioana Book Festival.

 - An “Ohio author or illustrator” must be an Ohio native or an Ohio resident for at least three years (either in the present or past).